opencv/opencv/modules/gpu/doc/per_element_operations.rst

 .. cpp:function:: void gpu::min(const GpuMat& src1, double src2, GpuMat& dst, const Stream& stream)

-    Computes per-element minimum of two matrices (or a matrix and a scalar).
+    Computes the per-element minimum of two matrices (or a matrix and a scalar).

     :param src1: First source matrix.

-    :param src2: Second source matrix or a scalar to compare compare ``src1`` elements with.
+    :param src2: Second source matrix or a scalar to compare ``src1`` elements with.

-    :param dst: Destination matrix.
-Will have the same size and type as ``src1``.
+    :param dst: Destination matrix with the same size and type as ``src1``.

     :param stream: Stream for the asynchronous version.

-See also: :c:func:`min`.
+See Also: :c:func:`min`.